Arihan10/Partium/README.md

-# Partium
+# DESCRIPTION
-Sleek and efficient new social media platform to organize events!
+A sleek and efficient new social media platform to organize events!

+# USES
+This web application is built using Node JS, Express JS, React Redux and MongoDB